dmballesteros/Review-and-Assessment/README.md

 - If any discrepancies or security concerns are found, report them immediately to the appropriate stakeholders.

 ## Contact
-For any inquiries regarding the shared documents, please reach out to the responsible audit or cybersecurity team.
+For any inquiries regarding the shared documents, please reach out to the responsible audit or cybersecurity team / @dmballesteros.

 ---
 **Confidential & Restricted - Handle with Care**